We hold to this definition from the Education Department of Hillsdale College:

 No, Classical Conversations is a specific homeschool curriculum drawing on the broader classical philosophy of education.
 They have ideas in common, but are not the same.

 Most schools in our state, public or private, spend around $13,000 per student per year.
-As a private school (see below for why we are not seeking to become a public charter school), we receive no public funding, but count on private charitable donations and tuition to cover all our expenses.
+As a private school, we receive no public funding, but count on private charitable donations and tuition to cover all our expenses.
 We are working hard to make tuition affordable for parents by 1) seeking to operate as economically as possible while not compromising our mission, and 2) raising funds from outside individuals and organizations who are eager see our mission go forward.

 Besides generating necessary income for the school, charging tuition requires parents to carefully consider the value of the education we offer and their own commitment to it.
 We hope the parents who join our community have resolved that this education is worth the cost and the financial sacrifices that will likely be required of their family.